 Christian Fagerlund, Senior Lecturer; M.F.A., New York Academy of Art.

 Vincent Falsetta, Professor; M.F.A., Temple University.

 Robert Jessup, Professor and Department Chair; M.F.A., University of Iowa.

 Annette Lawrence, Professor; M.F.A., Maryland Institute College of Art.

-Elaine Pawlowicz, Assistant Professor; M.F.A., School of the Art Institute of Chicago.
+Elaine Pawlowicz, Associate Professor; M.F.A., School of the Art Institute of Chicago.

 Amie Adelman, Associate Professor; M.F.A., University of Kansas.

 Lesli Robertson, Senior Lecturer; M.F.A., University of North Texas.